Incident DetailsCause of Death:

 He was investigating a report of a man loading scrap iron into a pickup truck when he was shot in the head by a subject who then fled the scene.
 Detective Snow was found by a railroad employee and contacted police who found the pickup truck parked at the subject's residence.

-Detective Snow was survived by his wife, son, five brothers, three sisters and parents.
+Detective Snow, from North Vernon, was survived by his wife, son, five brothers, three sisters and parents.

 The responsibilities of the Baltimore and Ohio Railroad Police Department (1828–1987) are now under the jurisdiction of the CSX Transportation Railroad Police Department.